 Another issue is whether this is an accurate replica of Amato's dragster, or just a generic dragster (a situation similar to NASCAR models), but I really don't know.
 A fellow modeler reported that the model is surprisingly fairly accurate, and that cars usually differed in fuel and clutch systems.
 The model has been issued by Revell-USA nearly twenty times with other decals and a few new parts to represent newer cars.
-One change that is very visible is that the body has grown some aerodynamic surfaces behind the driver ('elephant ears').
+One change that is very visible is that the body has grown some aerodynamic surfaces behind the driver ('kick-outs').
 New and much larger front wheels, and new wings are also included.
 To answer the question of it being a generic representation, I made the following list of all 'modern' 300 inch wheelbase top fuel dragsters issued by Revell-USA.
 It makes it clear that the Amato and Ormsby kits were the first issues, so it is can be assumed that the kit is mostly based on these two cars.
 I also wondered whether parts from the previous Revell top fuel dragster from 1987 (Swamp Rat XXX) were recycled, like the engine.
 But a study of this build report of the Don Garlits Swamp Rat XXX on the MCM forum shows hardly any parts that look like the Amato kit.

 |7425||1991||Gary Ormsby||Castrol GTX||1989||ARC auto article by Brian Waldorf|